GasparyanG/zao/README.md

 As you can see after _instantiation_ these instances are using the same method, but the values of their properties are different.

 #### `this` and `init`
-Once we define our properties we would like to use them inside methods without having to specify property's instance.
-Fortunately for us we have `this` keyword which will **point** to desired instance (instance which is calling method).
+Once you define your properties you would like to use them inside methods without having to specify property's instance.
+To deal with that ZAO introduces `this` keyword, which will **point** to desired instance (instance which is calling method).

 ```php
 class Car {